 A new departmental application tool gives IT another way to deliver tough-to-virtualize corporate apps to groups of end users in virtual desktop environments.

 Liquidware Labs' FlexApp Departmental Installed Applications (DIA) tool pushes out apps to designated end users upon logon, and the applications appear native to Windows.
-This feature was
+This feature was announced last year and will be generally available on Feb.
+4 as part of ProfileUnity 5.5.

 More on the Cool Tool series